MisterCalvin/nolf-server/README.md

 | cabextract					  | 1.11-r1	 |

 ## Notes
+- The docker-compose.yml (the recommended way to run and manage the server) will create two named volumes: `nolf-gamefiles` and `nolf-logs`.
+Unfortunately `nolf-gamefiles` will create a full local copy of all the containers contents, meaning you will be using double the disk space.
+This is due to the fact that the container is ephemeral, but we need to persist `NetHost.txt` in order to save our current game settings.
+I will fix this in the near future, but if you wish to avoid this you can remove the named `nolf-gamefiles` volume and replace it with a bind mount on the host.
+Please ensure it has proper permissions, and try to use `gamefiles/startup.txt` from this repo to ensure the script correctly updates any custom rez files.

 - Server passwords do not work.
 I included the functionality for them inside the container startup script, but anyone will be able to join your server without supplying a password.
 If you have a fix for this please contact me and I will update the image.

 - Under game options, Server Address will show the internal IP of the container rather than your public IP address, will look in to a fix in the future.

 - The image has additional environment variables you can customize, take a look at [this page](https://github.com/jlesage/docker-baseimage-gui#environment-variables) for more information.
 I have not tested the container with any variables other than what is defined in this repo; use these at your own risk.

 - `KEEP_APP_RUNNING="1"` will ensure the server restarts automatically if it crashes.
-However if you have not disabled the server wizard (`DISABLE_WIZARD="False"`) it will restart to directly to the wizard GUI.
-Consider setting up your server using the GUI, then disabling the wizard for unattended automatic.
+However if you have not disabled the server wizard (`DISABLE_WIZARD="True"`) it will restart to directly to the wizard GUI.
+Consider setting up your server using the GUI, then disabling the wizard for unattended server reboots.

 - You can pass additional arguments to the server using `ADDITIONAL_ARGS=""` in your compose file or run command.
 For example, to enable friendly-fire and turn on Audio Taunts, you could add `ADDITIONAL_ARGS="-NetFriendlyFire 1.0 -NetAudioTaunts 1"` to your compose file or run command.
 See below for all valid arguments: